 OBJECTIVE POLICY TIMELINE INDICATOR 3.1.
-Promote and encourage protection, preservation, and enhancement of agricultural resources 3.1.I.
-Support Rock County in revision and update of the County's Land Division Ordinance (Chapter 15 - Municipal Code of the County of Rock) 2010-2015 Provide technical expertise and support as needed 3.1.m.
+Promote and encourage protection, preservation, and enhancement of agricultural resources 3.1.m.
 Support Rock County in development of a Purchase of Development Rights (PDR) Program 2010-2015 Provide technical expertise and support as needed 3.1.n.
 Support Rock County in development of a Growth Management Coalition 2010-2015 Provide technical expertise and support as needed 3.1.o.
 Support Rock County in undertaking a comprehensive study examining the feasibility of developing a County Infill and Brownfield Development Program 2010-2015 Provide technical expertise and support as needed 3.2.
 Promote and encourage protection, preservation, and enhancement of natural resources 3.2.a.
-Utilize the Town of Lima's Future Land Use Map (Map III.1) in review and evaluation of all conditional use, rezone, land-division, and other development proposals, with approval of proposals dependent on consistency with the Map Ongoing, 2010-2035 Amendments to the Town's Future Land Use Map to take place at a maximum of once every two years 3.2.b.
-Develop revisions, amendments, and updates to the Town of Lima Zoning Ordinance Code, including but not limited to, ensuring consistency with the Town of Lima Comprehensive Plan 2035 and Agricultural Preservation Plan (State of Wisconsin certification), adopting an electronic copy of the Zoning Map, and rectifying any other inconsistencies or outstanding issues 2010-2015 Town Planning and Zoning Committee to complete zoning revision, amendment, and update study by 2009 3.1.c.
-Develop a comprehensive development review process reliant on uniform and consistent procedures and criteria, including but not limited to, consultation with Rock County 2010-2015 Consult with Rock County Planning, Economic & Community Development Agency Staff by 2011 to identify development review process issues 3.2.d.
-Utilize new programs to be offered and services to be provided by the County, including but not limited to, a Smart Growth Program designed to educate the Town on the relationship between housing, land use, economic development, transportation, utilities and community facilities, and support, through technical assistance and expertise, Town policies that recognize these vital relationships Ongoing, 2010-2035 Utilize one product developed, and/or one service provided, by the Program by 2011 3.2.e.
-Work with Rock County to ensure consistent and uniform administration, enforcement and revision of the following County ordinances: Zoning (Chapter 32 - Municipal Code of the County of Rock): Land Division (Chapter 15 - Municipal Code of the County of Rock): Stormwater (Chapter 28 - Municipal Code of the County of Rock) Erosion Control Ordinance (Chapter 27 - Municipal Code of the County of Rock) Non-Metallic Mining (Chapter 31 - Municipal Code of the County of Rock) Ongoing, 2010-2035 Consult with Rock County Planning, Economic & Community Development Agency Staff by 2014 to identify any County ordinance issues 3.2.f.
-Work with Rock County to develop a Town Land Evaluation and Site Assessment (LESA) Program to identify lands most suitable for various uses 2010-2015 Form an ad hoc committee by 2010 to study development of a Land Evaluation and Site Assessment (LESA) Program 3.2.g.
+Utilize the Town of Milton's Future Land Use Map (Map III.1) in review and evaluation of all conditional use, rezone, land-division, and other development proposals, with approval of proposals dependent on consistency with the Map Ongoing, 2010-2035 Amendments to the Town's Future Land Use Map to take place at a maximum of once every two years 3.2.b.
+Develop revisions, amendments, and updates to the Town of Milton Zoning Ordinance Code (June 12, 2006), including but not limited to, ensuring consistency with the Town of Milton Comprehensive Plan 2035 and Rock County Agricultural Preservation Plan: 2005 Update (State of Wisconsin certification), and rectifying any other inconsistencies or outstanding issues 2010-2015 Town Planning and Zoning Committee to complete zoning revision, amendment, and update study by 2009 3.1.c.
+Develop a Boundary Agreement with the City of Milton 2010-2015 Establish and implement a Boundary Agreement by 2010 3.1.d.
+Develop a comprehensive development review process reliant on uniform and consistent procedures and criteria, including but not limited to, consultation with Rock County 2010-2015 Consult with Rock County Planning, Economic & Community Development Agency Staff by 2011 to identify development review process issues 3.2.e.
+Utilize new programs to be offered and services to be provided by the County, including, but not limited to a Smart Growth Program designed to educate the Town on the relationship between housing, land use, economic development, transportation, utilities and community facilities, and support, through technical assistance and expertise, Town policies that recognize these vital relationships Ongoing, 2010-2035 Utilize one product developed, and/or one service provided, by the Program by 2011 3.2.f.
+Work with Rock County to ensure consistent and uniform administration, enforcement and revision of the following County ordinances: Zoning (Chapter 32 - Municipal Code of the County of Rock) Land Division (Chapter 15 - Municipal Code of the County of Rock) Stormwater (Chapter 28 - Municipal Code of the County of Rock) Erosion Control Ordinance (Chapter 27 - Municipal Code of the County of Rock) Non-Metallic Mining (Chapter 31 - Municipal Code of the County of Rock) Ongoing, 2010-2035 Consult with Rock County Planning, Economic & Community Development Agency Staff by 2014 to identify any County ordinance issues 3.2.g.
+Work with Rock County to develop a Town Land Evaluation and Site Assessment (LESA) Program to identify lands most suitable for various uses 2010-2015 Form an ad hoc committee by 2010 to study development of a Land Evaluation and Site Assessment (LESA) Program 3.2.h.
 Work with Rock County to develop a Town Land Use Inventory Program to provide accurate historic and current land use data 2010-2015 Develop uniform and consistent procedures and criteria by 2010 to provide accurate Town land use data to Rock County